oxygenxml/oxygen-git-client-addon/README.md

 Result: A **Git Staging** view will now be available in Oxygen XML Editor/Author/Developer.
 If it is not visible, go to **Window->Show View** and select **Get Staging**.
 This view acts as a basic Git client integrated directly into Oxygen and it provides support for committing changes to a Git repository, comparing and merging changes, and other Git commands.

+## Offline Installation

+If you can't follow the previous procedure, for example because there is no internet access when using Oxygen XML editor, you can manually install the add-on like this:
+1. Go on the [Releases page](https://github.com/oxygenxml/oxygen-git-plugin/releases/latest) and download `git.support-{version}-plugin.jar`
+2. Unzip it inside `{oXygenInstallDir}/plugins`.
+Make sure you don't create any any intermediate folders.
+After unzip, the file system should be like this: `{oXygenInstallDir}/plugins/git.support-1.5.2/plugin.xml`

 ## Cloning a repository

 Click the **Clone new repository** button (it has a '+' sign as the icon) and provide the following: